How I Built This Website

 and external design of your pages are all different, this can make the

-files, so that in future I could implement site-wide changes through a
+hundreds of HTML files, so that I can implement site-wide changes through a

 mass search-and-replace action.